Toom3000/ma3_Magic_ColorGrid/README.md

   * <YOUR_INSTALLATION_DRIVE>:\ProgramData\MALightingTechnology\gma3_1.4.0\shared\resource\lib_plugins
 * Prepare your showfile
   * Patch fixtures
-  * Arrange the fixtures using 3d or selctiongrid
+  * Arrange the fixtures using 3d or selectiongrid
     * If this is not done in advance, the fade and delay functionality may not work properly
   * Create your fixture groups
 * Now import the plugin